 Identity theft and identity fraud are on the rise and oftentimes fraudsters will override your privacy rights by gaining control of your cell phone and stealing the valuable information in it.
 The fraudsters can gain access to your emails, text messages, contacts’ information and payment apps just by knowing your phone number and the use of social engineering.
 Social engineering is used to obtain your passwords, which apps you're using for banking, and intimate knowledge of your life to answer the security questions posed by a lot of these sites/apps.
-In 2019, there were 19 reports to the Edmonton Police Service of Phone Number Ported/SIM Card Scam with an overall loss of $85,058.94.

 The SIM card contains a variety of information designed to allow the device to securely and reliably connect with networks and your contacts, but also has ways that make you vulnerable.
 Your cellular carrier does maintain records of your information and activities, which - in theory - can be hacked and your information stolen.

 - Highly personal and sensitive information like pictures and videos.

 - Your home address, your bank account number, your doctor's name, or other details unless you specifically write those details in a text (SMS) message or specify those details in your contact lists.